-Biden makes a final push for McAuliffe, urging Virginia voters to ‘show up’ against Youngkin — and Trump
+Biden makes a final push for McAuliffe, urging Virginia voters to show up against Youngkin — and Trump

 “Terry’s going to be her boss,” he said, eliciting light laughter from the crowd.
 He then went on to praise McAuliffe’s efforts to improve rail transportation in Virginia, expand prekindergarten and secure high-speed broadband across the state.

-Much like when he campaigned for McAuliffe in July, Biden sought aggressively to link Youngkin to former president Donald Trump, mentioning Trump’s false claims that the 2020 election was stolen and tying Youngkin to that rhetoric as well as the Jan.
-6 attack on the Capitol.
+Much like when he campaigned for McAuliffe in July, Biden sought aggressively to link Youngkin to former president Donald Trump, mentioning Trump’s false claims that the 2020 election was stolen and tying Youngkin to that rhetoric, as well as the Jan.
+6 attack on the U.S. Capitol.

 “Extremism can come in many forms.
 It can come in the rage of a mob driven to assault the Capitol.
 It can come in a smile and a fleece vest,” he said, referring to Youngkin’s red outfit on the campaign trail.
-“Either way, the big lie is still the big lie.”
+“Either way, the ‘big lie’ is still the ‘big lie.’”

 As Youngkin embarks on a final, 50-stop tour across the state, the former private equity executive has kept Trump at arm’s length in his appeal for moderate and independent suburban voters.

 Trump has offered several endorsements of the Republican candidate, at one point calling into a rally on his behalf earlier this month.
-But Youngkin has on several occasions evaded saying whether wants the former president’s support.
+But Youngkin has on several occasions evaded saying whether he wants the former president’s support.

 Former vice president Mike Pence also is making an appearance in Virginia.
 He is set to speak in Loudoun County on Thursday on the topic of “educational freedom.”

-While the address is not being billed as a campaign event, Loudoun is the main venue where Youngkin and other Republicans have rallied against “critical race theory,” an academic concept that is not included in Virginia public school curriculums.
+While the address is not being billed as a campaign event, Loudoun is the main venue where Youngkin and other Republicans have rallied against critical race theory, an academic concept that is not included in Virginia public school curriculums.

 Next week’s election also includes competitive races for lieutenant governor, attorney general and every seat in the 100-member House of Delegates, where Democrats are defending a 55-to-45 majority.